tweag/opam-nix/README.md

 A convenience wrapper around `queryToScope`.

-Turn an opam project (found in the directory passed as the first argument) into a `Scope`.
-More concretely, create the scope with the latest versions of all the packages found in the "project", together with package versions from the `Query`.
+Turn an opam project (found in the directory passed as the third argument) into a `Scope`.
+More concretely, produce a scope containing the package called `name` from the `project` directory, together with other packages from the `Query`.

+Analogous to `opam install .`.

 The first argument is the same as the first argument of `queryToScope`, except the repository produced by calling